scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--backup_snap-snapshot.md

 ## Restore snapshot using Snap restore

-* when moving to new device, be sure to install Nextcloud-snap first
+* when moving or migrating to new device, be sure to install Nextcloud snap first
-* snap restore replaces previous installation incl. certs, DB and data
+* snap restore replaces previous installation including configuration, certs, database and data
 * see documentation in `man snap` and [snapcraft](https://snapcraft.io/docs/snapshots#heading--restoring)

+### Procedure

 1\. copy \*.zip from backup media to `/var/lib/snapd/snapshots`